Persian Cucumber Avocado Salad

 Another simple presentation.

-Whatever your choices, always be sure to include fresh basil, good olive oil, fresh ground pepper, and a pinch of good flaky salt.
+Always include fresh basil.
+Use good olive oil, fresh ground pepper, and a pinch of good flaky salt.
 Be careful not to overdo the additions; less is more, keep it simple, and let the tomatoes shine.

 heirloom salad